DavidAnson/markdownlint/doc/Rules.md

 Parameters: level, front_matter_title (number; default 1, string; default "^\s*title:")

-This rule is triggered when the first line in the file isn't a top level (h1)
+This rule is intended to ensure documents have a title and is triggered when the first line in the file isn't a top level (h1) heading:
-heading:

 ```markdown
 This is a file without a heading
 ```

-To fix this, add a heading to the top of your file:
+To fix this, add a top level heading to the beginning of the file:

 ```markdown
 # File with heading